Convert millimeter to fractional inches

 even smaller:

-tenths = thou / 10 = 0.0025 mm = 2.5 µm µm
+tenths = thou / 10 = 0.0025 mm = 2.5 µm

 The Metric System

 The Metric System was officially created in France in 1790.
-By the advantages it has been adopted by many countries, currently only a few do not, which facilitates scientific work and trade relations.The Metric System uses 10 as divisor and the Imperial System uses 12 divisible by 2, 3, 4 and 6.
-In our daily lives is common the use of such fractions ( 1/4 pound, 3/4 gallon ...) as well as the use of some units such as the gallon in chemicals (1/4 = 900 mL), gold in ounces, construction steel gauges, tire sizes ( 14″ ), many screws are still marketed in inch and even the screens of televisions and phones released in inches.
+Due to its advantages, it has been adopted by many countries.
+Currently, only a few countries do not use it, which facilitates scientific work and international trade.The Metric System uses 10 as its base, whereas the Imperial System uses 12, which is divisible by 2, 3, 4, and 6.
+In our daily lives, the use of such fractions (1/4 pound, 3/4 gallon...) is common, as is the use of some Imperial units such as the gallon in chemicals (1/4 gallon = 900 mL), gold in ounces, construction steel gauges, tire sizes (14″), many screws still marketed in inches, and even the screens of televisions and phones, which are still measured in inches.